 See also: 5 Steps to Facebook Marekting Success

 LinkedIn Timing Facts

 Business networking differs from more general social networking, thus it shouldn't come as a surprise that the best time to post in LinkedIn is Tuesday through Thursday.
 Many people prefer using Mondays to set up their week offline and/or recover from work-oriented or business travel from the previous weekend.
-Generally most people are very busy on a Monday so this may not be an ideal time to try to establish a new connection or get a response, or have someone see a piece of content you may have posted.
+Generally most people are very busy on a Monday so this may not be an ideal time to try to establish a new connection, get a response, or have someone see a piece of content you may have posted.

 Conversely, entrepreneurs may cut back on social media time on Fridays to prepare for either family activities or the next business trip (e.g. sales mission, seminar, conference, exhibits, etc.), making this also a less than ideal time to make an initial contact with someone.
 Couple that with a weekend and the Monday frenzy and you could get completely lost in the shuffle.

 Online businesses are increasingly 24/7 with a global presence, but the following time zone-independent observations about LinkedIn have been noted:

 - Most clicks and shares: Tuesdays, 11 AM-12 PM.

 - The worst time for LinkedIn: Sleeping hours (10 PM-6 AM) immediately before Monday and after Friday night.